-- Identifies, reports and responds to concerns that constitute a safeguarding matter, in accordance with House of Bishops guidance/Code and statutory guidelines. - Stores and shares all personal information in ways which are compliant with data protection legislation and the GDPR. - Shares safeguarding information through work-provided (non-personal) forms of communication. - Records all concerns in a clear and concise manner and provides a narrative of actions and rationale for decision-making. - Ensures that risk assessments are effective in preventing further harm and are informed by national training and tools. - Undertakes risk assessments of respondents in respect of their own wellbeing and risk of harm, and offers a trained Link Person, who ensures that their support needs are met. - Offers support to others who are affected by safeguarding concerns and allegations (e.g., including family and friends of both victim and respondent, the cathedral community). - Puts Church Safety Plans in place when they are needed in order to manage risk, with agreed review points that reflect the assessed risk level - Has the quality of dialogue within Core Groups is effective in identifying and managing risk. - Is regularly in contact with all relevant statutory agencies, relevant Church bodies, and any other safeguarding partnerships in their locality, which enables risk to be appropriately assessed and managed.
+- Identifies, reports and responds to concerns that constitute a safeguarding matter, in accordance with House of Bishops guidance/Code and statutory guidelines. - Has collaborative conversations to identify safeguarding cases, and directs cases that are best dealt with elsewhere to other teams. - Records all concerns in a clear and concise manner and provides a narrative of actions and rationale for decisionmaking. - Stores and shares all personal information in ways which are compliant with data protection legislation and the GDPR. - Shares safeguarding information through work-provided (non-personal) forms of communication. - Ensures that risk assessments are effective in preventing further harm and are informed by national training and tools. - Undertakes risk assessments of respondents in respect of their own wellbeing and risk of harm, and offers a trained Link Person, who ensures that their support needs are met. - Offers support to others who are affected by safeguarding concerns and allegations (e.g., including family and friends of both victim and respondent, the cathedral community). - Puts Church Safety Plans in place when they are needed in order to manage risk, with agreed review points that reflect the assessed risk level. - Has the quality of dialogue within Core Groups that is effective in identifying and managing risk. - Is regularly in contact with all relevant statutory agencies, relevant Church bodies, and any other safeguarding partnerships in their locality, which enables risk to be appropriately assessed and managed.